j19sch/j19sch.github.io/posts/2024/20240908-being-intentional-about-exploratory-testing.md

 > It is in the doing of the work that we discover the work that we must do.
 Doing exposes reality.

 Building and investigating what we have built, is key to discovering what it is that we should build.
 That investigation is exploratory testing.
-And once we know a little more about what we shuild build, it's a smart move to capture what we have learned.
+And once we know a little more about what we should build, it's a smart move to capture what we have learned.
 Prescribed tests, especially when automated and running in a pipeline, are a great way to do so.

 This is not a new thought.
 As James Lyndsay wrote in ["Why Exploration has a Place in any Strategy"](https://www.workroom-productions.com/why-exploration-has-a-place-in-any-strategy/):